Centaur Camp is returning to PDF. It’s just like at the big burn, but smaller… and vaguely equine-themed.

 - No fire.
 That includes fire pits and spinning.

 - Leave no trace.
-If you MOOP, you may be banned from hosting at Center Camp in the future.
+If you MOOP, you may be banned from hosting at Centaur Camp in the future.

 - Any conflicts or questions, go to information booth and they will sort it out or contact someone who can.